Gabriel Hoyos

-Gabriel Hoyos (born 3 March 1989) is a Colombian-American professional footballer who plays as a midfielder.
+Gabriel Hoyos (born March 3, 1989) is a professional soccer player who plays as a midfielder.
+Born in Colombia, he represented the United States at youth level.

 Career

 Hoyos has played for the reserves of Bundesliga club SC Freiburg.

 He made his international debut for United States U20 in 2009.

-On 30 May 2014, Hoyos made his official debut for Miami Dade FC in a win over Nacional SC.
+On May 30, 2014, Hoyos made his official debut for Miami Dade FC in a win over Nacional SC.